PowerShellCrack/PSAutopilotReadinessCheck/README.md

 ## Required modules:

 - Microsoft.Graph.Authentication
-- Microsoft.Graph.Users
-- Microsoft.Graph.Groups
-- Microsoft.Graph.Identity.DirectoryManagement
-- Microsoft.Graph.Devices.CorporateManagement
-- Microsoft.Graph.DeviceManagement
-- Microsoft.Graph.DeviceManagement.Enrolment

-> NOTE Script uses beta graphAPI
+> NOTE Script uses beta graph API

 ## Supported

 - Powershell 5.1 or higher (Tested with Posh 7.3.5)

 ## What it checks for

 1. Check if device is enrolled as Autopilot Device
-2. Check if the device is assigned a deployment profile and how (group tag, Azure AD group)
+1. Check if the device is assigned a deployment profile and how (group tag, Azure AD group)
-3. Check if device is assigned an ESP and what are the apps assigned to it
+1. Check if device is assigned an ESP and what are the apps assigned to it
-4. Check to see what groups the device is assigned to
+1. Check to see what groups the device is assigned to
+1. Check to see if device groups are assigned to the apps as required.
-5. Check to see if one of those groups are assigned to the apps as required.
+1. Check to see if user groups are assigned to the apps as required.
-6. Check type of deploymentprofile is assigned to device (hybrid vs Azure AD)
+1. Check type of deploymentprofile is assigned to device (hybrid vs Azure AD)
-7. If Hybrid, check to make sure only one domain join profile is assigned to device
+1. If Hybrid, check to make sure only one domain join profile is assigned to device
+1. Check if device is assigned a user profile
+1. Check if User is assigned to MDM enrollment group and Intune license

 ## How to run
 Run it against a sreial number